jelmansouri/corne-zmk/README.md

 I might give home row mods another try later, but  i find myself currently quite productive with my current layout.

 My day-to-day work involves using a specific set of applications heavily, so I’ve customized my layout to optimize my workflow with them.
 Here are the apps I use daily:
 * Neovim: My primary editor for experimenting and handling certain work-related tasks.
-I’ve built muscle memory around the hjkl, so my raise layer contains the arrow keys layed out horizontally on the home row, this allows me to leverage the same muscle memory on all my apps, otherwise, most commands are mnemonic-based for me.
+I’ve built muscle memory around the hjkl, so my raise layer contains the arrow keys laid out horizontally on the home row, this allows me to leverage the same muscle memory on all my apps, otherwise, most commands are mnemonic-based for me.
 * JetBrains IDEs: This is what my team primarily uses, and I usually try to use it as much as possible when interacting with the Unreal codebase, so I get a feel of perf bottlenecks with the IDE and the DevEx of my team.
 I use IdeaVim with a custom config to make it as much as possible on par with my Neovim configuration.
 * Visual Studio: I use this occasionally, primarily for debugging.
 I used to write a lot of code using VS, but nowadays, I mostly use Visual Studio for debugging and shortcuts like F10, F11, and F12 and shifted variants are hard wired in my brain so I maintain this mapping in my other editors and IDEs when interacting with a debugger.
 * Terminals and shell: zsh and powershell on Windows terminal and Wezterm on other operating systems.
 Note that I use the builtin multiplexer of Wezterm.